cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 The Data Down - Actions Up approach to propagate state changes in an app advices us to not rely on double bindings for mutate state but on explicit function invocations.
 Consider the next select component:

 Pretty common.
-Change the selection invokes the `selectShipment` action with one value, and that action mutates some value.
+Changing the selection invokes the `selectShipment` action with one value, and that action mutates some value.
 However, set some state as result of some user interaction is so common that there is a built in way to avoid having to define such simple functions over and over: The `mut` helper.